bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

   .. container:: detail

     The Designer comes with a :ref:`project converter <project-convert-wizard>` to convert your Axis2 clients automatically to CXF.
-Also a quick fix is available on the Axis error marker.
+Additionally, a quick fix is available on the Axis error marker.

     The detailed steps to migrate from AXIS clients to CXF are outlined here: